Safety & Security

 Campus Security and Police

-Both the local police detachment (RCMP) and the UBC Campus Security offices are located on campus—and respond quickly when called.
+Both the local police detachment (RCMP) and the UBC Campus Security offices are located on campus—and respond quickly when dispatched.

 Sexual Violence Prevention and Response Office (SVPRO)